- Released: 2020

 Released in September, the band’s tenth album Access Denied also gives a similar makeover to a Greta Thunberg speech on ‘Youthquake Part 1’.
 Put to music, it adds chaos and urgency to the words.

-I’ve said all along this blog more a personal journal than a music review site second.
+I’ve said all along this blog is more a personal journal than a music review site.
 It’s about me coming to appreciate bands and genres I didn’t previously, and realising that there are some I never will.
 This is an album I liked in parts and less so in others, and in that way I suppose it’s as good an album as any to finish on.

 I’m not 100% sure what to do with my blog next.
 I’m certainly not going to review another 365 albums in 2021, but I will keep it going.
 Music has preserved my sanity this year, and next year looks likely to be an equally if not more tough one, so anything that can keep me happy and occupied is worthwhile.